Open-Source-Legal/OpenContracts/docs/development/test-suite.md

-Our test suite provides comprehensive coverage of the backend.
-Frontend tests use Playwright for component testing.
+Our test suite provides comprehensive coverage across three levels:

+1. **Backend Tests** - Django/pytest tests for models, GraphQL, and business logic
+2. **Component Tests** - Playwright tests for isolated React components with mocked GraphQL
+3. **E2E Integration Tests** - Full-stack Playwright tests against live backend

 All tests are integrated in our GitHub Actions CI pipeline.

 NOTE: **Use Python 3.10 or above** as pydantic and certain pre-3.10 type annotations do not play well.